wizfrit/Custom-Sign-Language-Detector--AI/README.md

-echo "# Sign Language Word-Level Translator
+# Sign Language Word-Level Translator

 This is a desktop-based real-time American Sign Language (ASL) word-level translator.
 It uses **MediaPipe** for hand gesture detection, **LSTM** for sequence modeling, and **OpenCV** for webcam input.
 The model recognizes basic ASL words like **\"hello\"**, **\"thanks\"**, **\"yes\"**, and **\"no\"**.